-A combination of oats and golden syrup are most cool thing about Anzac biscuits.
+A combination of oats and golden syrup is the coolest thing about Anzac biscuits.
 That’s why every Aussie loves these

 A Bite of History

-Anzac originated at the time of World War I, and was made by wives and women’s groups.
-These biscuits are eggless ( a scarce product especially in a war situation), due to which helps save for a longer time without refrigeration.
+Anzac originated during World War I and was created by wives and women’s groups.
+These biscuits are eggless (a scarce product, especially in a war situation), which helps them last longer without refrigeration.
 Parcel in care packages helps comfort soldiers away from home

 Now, these iconic buns give happiness in Australia and New Zealand, as they taste like old memories and reminders.